JB Pritzker, Governor, State of Illinois

 Public Act 101-0180 (effective 6/01/2020) requires that, beginning with the 2020-2021 school year, public high school students must complete the FAFSA or, as eligible, the Alternative Application for Illinois Financial Aid, as a prerequisite to receiving a high school diploma.
 A waiver provision basically allows a parent, guardian, or the student – if 18 or emancipated – to opt out for any reason.

-Pursuant to the law, the Illinois State Board of Education (ISBE) will lead these efforts.
-However, because of ISAC’s deep experience in assisting students across the state with college planning, the financial aid process and financial aid application completion, ISAC will be supporting these efforts.
+Pursuant to the law, the Illinois State Board of Education (ISBE) is required to lead these efforts.
+However, because of ISAC’s deep experience in assisting students across the state with college planning, the financial aid process and financial aid application completion, ISAC is supporting these efforts.

 Making financial aid application completion part of an expectation for high school graduation can increase the number of students who are aware of the resources available to help them afford education or training after high school.
 This information can also help some students decide to attempt college when they might not otherwise have done so, and it may help some students limit student loan debt and take a fuller course load to more quickly complete a degree or credential.